sarahfujimori/sarahfujimori/README.md

 - 👋 Hi, I’m @sarahfujimori
-- 👀 I’m interested in machine learning, data science, and security.
 - 🌱 I’m currently a student at Stanford studying math and computer science!
 - 📫 How to reach me: email sfuji@stanford.edu